arpitjindal97/dotfiles/README.md

 ## Zsh

+Vim keybindings are used.
 Please do not edit `zshrc` file.
-If you want to set some environment variable or override any configuration then provide `~/.profile.zsh` file.
+If you want to set some environment variable then provide `~/.zshenv` file.
-It will get sourced automatically by `zshrc`
+It will get sourced automatically.
+You can see a sample `.zshenv` file [here](https://gist.github.com/arpitjindal97/d07fdf75433a288e921587c910bd3d73)

+Have a look at different types of files at [zsh.sourceforge.net/Intro/intro_3.html](http://zsh.sourceforge.net/Intro/intro_3.html)

 ### Addons used